Working Papers

 Wage Transparency Within and Across Firms: Experimental Evidence From Brazil, with Mayara Felix and Bobby Pakzad-Hurson (Design stage -- in partnership with the Brazilian Ministry of Planning) [Project Summary]

-What do people value at work? with Mayara Felix (Design stage) [Project Summary]
+What Do People Value at Work? with Mayara Felix (Design stage) [Project Summary]

 Masculinity Norms and Social Learning: Theory and Evidence, with Marcos Ross